rizzlesauce/EFogModSwap/README.md

 Run `DbdModSwap.exe` with no arguments (or double click on it from file explorer) to enter the interactive menu.

-### Configure game folder
+### Configure game folder and version

 Configure the path to your game folder by selecting `MoreOptions`, `GameDir` and choosing the folder in the file browser that opens.
+From the same menu, select the `GameVersion`.

 ### Configure paking folder